v-kydela/BotBlog/Blog - Azure Bot Analytics Queries.md

 Happy Making!

-The Azure Bot Service Team
+Kyle Delaney from the Bot Framework Support Team